dromaeo/R-Biometry-2022/README.md

 University of Bologna - 2022/23

 ## Contents
-+ 'formulario.txt': Quick shortcut of commands related to the topics presented during lectures
++ 'formulario.txt': Quick shortcut of commands related to topics presented during the lectures
 + 'Esercizio esame': Folder containing the exercise done for the final exam.
-Sample of the good grasp on statistical analysis and genetics
+Sample of a good grasp on statistical analysis and genetics